 - Practice affirmations for self-love and self-acceptance

 Affirmations are a powerful way to change your way of thinking.
-If you usually feel the compulsion to seek validation from others in order to feel good about yourself, saying positive affirmations for self-acceptance and self-love is one way to change your mindset and stop fishing for compliments.
+So, if you usually feel the compulsion to seek validation from others in order to feel good about yourself, saying positive affirmations for self-acceptance and self-love is one way to change your mindset and stop fishing for compliments.
+You will start relying on yourself to be happy instead of depending on other people and what they think of you.

 - Learn how to receive compliments